el3um4s/renderer-for-electron-chokidar/README.md

-# RENDERER for Electron: Chokidar (NOT YET TESTED)
+# RENDERER for Electron: Chokidar

 Allow the renderer to use [chokidar](https://www.npmjs.com/package/chokidar) (Minimal and efficient cross-platform file watching library)